BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-03-HelloWorld-Tutorial_part1.markdown

 **Step 2:** Creating a Bridges account

 > * Go to the [Bridges website](http://bridges-cs.herokuapp.com/login) and create an account.
 After you create your account, click on your profile name in the upper right corner to view your profile.
-Once in your profile, click `Generate new API key` you will need this number in Part 2 of the tutorial.
-Make sure to remember your password; there is no option for password recovery and you can only have one account per email address.
+Once in your profile there will be a number under `API Key`, you will need this number in Part 2 of the tutorial.
+* NOTE: Make sure to remember your password; there is no option for password recovery and you can only have one account per email address.

 **Step 3:** Creating a Java Project